Happy Together (American TV series)

 Happy Together is an American television sitcom created by Tim McAuliffe and Austen Earl, that aired on CBS from October 1, 2018 to January 14, 2019.
 The series follows a young couple whose lives are suddenly thrown into chaos when a pop star moves into their home.
 It stars Damon Wayans Jr., Amber Stevens West, Felix Mallard, Stephnie Weir, Victor Williams and Chris Parnell.

-On May 10, 2019, CBS cancelled the series after one season.
+In May 2019, the series was cancelled after one season.

 Premise

 Happy Together follows "Jake and Claire, a thirty something couple who are tired of their mundane life and start to reconnect with their younger, cooler selves when an emerging pop star, who is drawn to their super-normal suburban life, moves in."